Close Menu

 • Radial nerve palsy is caused by injury to the nerve that runs along the underside of the upper arm and can occur with fractures of the humerus bone in the upper part of the arm.

-• Peroneal nerve palsy results when the nerve at the top of the calf on the outside of the knee is compressed.
+• Peroneal nerve palsy results when the nerve at the top of the calf on the outside of the knee is damaged.
 This leads to a condition called “foot drop,” in which it becomes difficult to lift your foot.
 Your doctor will look for foot drop to diagnose this type of neuropathy.

 CARPAL TUNNEL SYNDROME